 - The Brady Bunch: In "The Winner," where Bobby desperately tries to win at something, anything, he tries his hand at selling magazines to his brothers and sisters.
 The friend who gives him the idea waves off first prize as "some kind of scholarship", but is excited about second prize - a dirt bike.

 - Sesame Street: A segment called "The Remembering Game" (a parody of the long-running game show Concentration) featured Cookie Monster and an Anything Muppet playing the game.
 Cookie wins the grand prize of an airplane, while the Anything Muppet gets the booby prize ... a cookie!
 When the Anything Muppet is offended and Cookie disappointed, the two trade prizes.
 Apparently, it was allowed.

-- In the US version of The Office, the company is bought out by a rival and the CEO decides that Michael and Jim being co-managers is a stupid idea.
+- In The Office (US), the company is bought out by a rival and the CEO decides that Michael and Jim being co-managers is a stupid idea.
 She will leave one as manager and demote the other back to salesman.
 Jim finds out that the new company does not have a commission cap for its salesmen so if he gets demoted he can make way more money than the manager.
 Since he hates being a manager, he tries to make sure that Michael will get the job.
 However, Michael finds this out and decides that he wants the demotion as well.
 Hilarity Ensues until Michael realizes that he prefers the extra status over the money

 - The game The Adventures of Baron Munchausen (basically "who can tell the best bullshit story in the style of the movie") is presented as something the Baron invented and is now explaining.
 Near the end, he mentions a session whose winners got the cushier bedrooms while spending the weekend at their host's manor, and deliberately shooting for something like fourth place so he could sneak out and chat up one of the daughters later.